splunk/public-o11y-docs/references/glossary.rst

 .. glossary::

+   realm
+      The self-contained deployment of Splunk Observability Cloud where your organization is hosted.
+Different realms have different Observability Cloud API endpoints.
+For example, the endpoint for sending data in the us1 realm is https://ingest.us1.signalfx.com, while the endpoint for sending data in the eu0 realm is https://ingest.eu0.signalfx.com.

    rollup
       An accumulation of data points, with some mathematical or statistical expression applied to it.
 For example, a 95th percentile calculation over a 1-week window.
 In an Infrastructure Monitoring plot, rollups determine how Infrastructure Monitoring prepares data points for use in charts or analytic computations.